 So, 35 years later, I want to once more say “Thanks Coach Cingiser!
 Thank you for taking the time to visit with me and share your thoughts with me.
 Thanks for fantastic burger and thanks for your kindness and generosity.
 Thanks especially for showing me the way.”
 Coach Wooden once told me that “one of the greatest things a person can do is to help another who will never be able to repay you.”
 He was right.
 Thanks guys!

-Dean Lockwood has been a member of the Lady Vols Coaching staff since 2004.
-He has served under legendary coach Pat Summitt and currently assists Holly Warlick as the Lady Vols continue to be one of the top program’s in the nation.
+Dean Lockwood is an Assistant Women’s Basketball Coach at Michigan State University.
+Prior to Michigan State Coach Lockwood had been a member of the Tennessee Lady Vols Coaching staff since 2004.
+He served under legendary coach Pat Summitt, then assisted Holly Warlick .
 During his tenure, Lockwood has helped Tennessee win 7 SEC Tournaments, 5 SEC regular season championships and NCAA Titles in 2007 and 2008.